jcpsantiago/dvthis/README.md

 └── stages
 ```

-This structure assumes a DVC pipeline for Machine Learning made out of `stages/*.R` which will
+This structure assumes a DVC pipeline for Machine Learning made out of multiple `stages/*.R` which will

 * take some data e.g. from a database using `queries/*.sql`
 * save that data as `data/raw/*.csv`